Juan Emilio Gutiérrez

 Juan Emilio Gutiérrez Berenguel (born 21 December 1968) is a Spanish cyclist.
 He competed at the 2009 Paralympic World Championships Road Cycling where he earned a pair of medals.
 He represented Spain at the 2012 Summer Paralympics where he earned a Paralympic diploma.

 Personal

-Gutiérrez has cerebral palsy, and is from Almeria.
+Gutiérrez has cerebral palsy, and is from Almería.
 In 2009, he was named one of the Best Athlete with Disabilities at the Andalusia Sports Awards.